Other Names: Greek Hay Seed, Bird's Foot

 Fenugreek contains iron, choline and lecithin (needed by the liver to metabolize fats and oils) and is high in vitamins A and D. Also contains B Complex Vitamins and glycoside Trigonellin (energy producer).

-Medicinal Uses of Fenugreek
+Medicinal Uses of Fenugreek as an Herb

 In Cairo, Fenugreek is used under the name of Helba.
 This is an Egyptian preparation, made by soaking the seeds in water until they swell into a thick paste.
 Said to be equal to quinine in preventing fevers; is comforting to the stomach and has been utilized for diabetes.
 The seeds are soaked in water, then allowed to sprout, and when grown about 2 or 3 inches high, the green is eaten raw with the seeds.